vlabella/PowerGLE/README.md

 ## Building

-All the VBA code is contained in this repository along with a vbscript `cppam.vbs` to generates both the `.pptm` and `.ppam` files.
+All the VBA code is contained in this repository along with a vbscript `cppam.vbs` that generates both the `.pptm` and `.ppam` files.
 To create both `PowerGLE.pptm` (macro enable presentation) and `PowerGLE.ppam` (PowerPoint add-in) type the following at the command prompt.

     cscript cppam.vbs PowerGLE